isomerpages/moe-methodistgirlssch/_admissions/Awards and Scholarships/MGS Special Awards and Scholarships.md

 <h2>Lydia Huang Award</h2>
 <p>The Lydia Huang Award is presented to the student with outstanding CCA
 (Sports) achievements in the PSLE cohort and shows strong school spirit.
-She is a current Secondary One student continuing her studies in MGS.</p>
+She is of good character and role models our school values and the school motto, To Master, To Grow, To Serve and is a current Secondary One student continuing her studies in MGS.</p>
 <h2>Model Student Award</h2>
 <p>The Model Student Award is presented to a Primary 6 pupil who shows exemplary
 behaviour and demonstrates a commitment to achieving excellence in academic pursuits and in co-curricular activities.
-She is ever ready to extend a helping hand to others and inspires acts of kindness among&nbsp;her&nbsp;peers.</p>
+She is of good character and role models our school values and the school motto, To Master, To Grow, To Serve.
+She is ever ready to extend a helping hand to others and inspires acts of kindness among her peers.</p>
 <h2>Tan Ley Chee Award</h2>
 <p>The Tan Ley Chee Award is presented to the best all-rounder in the graduating
-class.</p>
+cohort in Secondary school.
+She is of good character and role models our school values and the school motto, To Master, To Grow, To Serve.</p>
 <p><em>The Tan Ley Chee Award originated from the Best All Round Student Award created in 1976.
 The award is named after the former Ngui Ley Chee, an old girl, and president of the MGS Alumnae Association for a number of years.</em>
 </p>
 <h2>Ellice Handy Award&nbsp;</h2>